 Another pastor we sat under used manipulation as his way of getting what he wanted.
 He was rather skillful, especially with the subtle way he used Scripture.
 The man was a materialist, expressing desires for things which we could ill afford but he got them by asking some of the wealthier people to give the church a loan – all in “preparation for church growth.”
 There was no growth, the church died.
 Here is what I have observed.
 Smile, speak with a soft voice, use appropriate Scriptures, talk of people dying and going to hell, talk of saving souls, mention church growth and you can be 100% sure of getting money out of people.
 But you may well be a manipulator.

-At an election for elders, I was one of two scrutineers counting the votes and one of the nominees missed out.
+At an election for elders, I was one of two scrutinizers counting the votes and one of the nominees missed out.
 She did not meet the required 2/3rds, missing out by three votes.
 But this skillful man explained that everybody had been returned with the required majority.
 When challenged about the matter, he was able to explain it away because of other ambiguous clauses in that constitution.
-In the weeks prior to the election much prayer was offered up that “God’s will be done” but we need not have bothered because she was never going to lose anyway.
+In the weeks prior to the election much prayer was offered up that, “God’s will be done,” but we need not have bothered because she was never going to lose anyway.

 It would appear that elections were only necessary if you had more nominees than positions.
 The rest of the time they were merely held to give people the impression that they were having a say.
 A skillful chairman?
 Yes, but also a skillful manipulator.
-In all the churches I’ve been associated with, manipulation has been the major tactic used by both men and women when organising working bees and rosters of all kinds.
-And “fear of what others will think of me” was the greatest trigger for response.
+In all the churches I’ve been associated with, manipulation has been the major tactic used by both men and women when organizing working bees and rosters of all kinds.
+And, “fear of what others will think of me,” was the greatest trigger for response.

 Examples: “This is a test of your love for God.”
 “How much do you love Jesus?”
 “How much does the extension of the Kingdom of God mean to you?”
 “We are a very privileged and blessed people in this place.” ”Nothing you and I can give will ever make up for what God has given us.”
 “God has blessed us with this lovely property, He expects us to be good stewards of it!”
 From what I have discerned over the years, “fear of man” Proverbs 29:25 is the motivation for most people’s responses much more so than authentic, biblical love for God.
 It shows up in other ways.